Nenkai/gt-modding-hub/docs/ps2/gt4/volume.md

 * [GT4FS](https://github.com/Razer2015/GT4FS)

 !!! warning
-    It is recommend to mod [Gran Turismo 4 Online Public Beta](../../builds/gt4.md#gt4-online-public-beta-june-6th-2006) as opposed to retail, as retail uses dual-layer discs which cannot be built easily.
+    It is recommend to mod [Gran Turismo 4 Online Public Beta](../../builds/gt4.md#gt4-online-public-beta-june-6th-2006) as opposed to retail, as you can edit files without rebuilding a volume and iso file.

 ---